smuth4/zig-pegparse/README.md

 to rapidly build parsers from a human-readable grammar definition, and then use those parsers to build a abstract syntax tree.

+> [!WARNING]
+> zig-pegparse is a work in progress, currently being rewritten to use a full PEG virtual machine.

 ## Install

-Currently zig-pegparse requires
-[pcre2](https://github.com/PCRE2Project/pcre2) for regexes, and as such uses the latest version of zig it allows (currently 0.15.1).
+zig-pegparse requires the lastest release of zig (currently 0.15.1).

 ```
 zig fetch https://github.com/smuth4/zig-pegparse/archive/<commit>.tar.gz --save-exact=zig-pegparse